 In partnership with the Stanford Screenomics lab, this work uses six months of high-intensity passive smartphone sensing data from adolescents to model device use during school hours.
 The findings highlight within- and between-student variability and point to the need for personalized tools and approaches to support student learning during school hours.

-Hussein, B., Sun, X., Nielsen, K., Xu, T., Ram, N., Reeves, B., & Robinson, T. (In Revision at Journal).
+Hussein, B., Sun, X., Nielsen, K., Xu, T., Ram, N., Reeves, B., & Robinson, T. (2026, Child Development).
 Describing Smartphone Use Among Adolescents During School Hours Using High-Intensity Objective Observations.

 Paper